Thu, 28 Jan 2010 0

 Have a good rest tonight.

 *** Oh!
-I think Charlotte Bronte and Roald Dahl may have made references to sleep paralysis in their stories (Wuthering Heights and a short story about a snake in a bed, respectively) too, although it seemed they might not have known about this condition at those times.
+I think Emily Bronte and Roald Dahl may have made references to sleep paralysis in their stories (Wuthering Heights and a short story about a snake in a bed, respectively) too, although it seemed they might not have known about this condition at those times.
 I’ll need to dig up the stories again to be sure.

 Had to go for a Digital Storytelling Workshop organised by the National Book Development Council of Singapore over the last few days.
 This is the product of the workshop.